graphiks/Port-Windows-11-XiaoMi-9/guide/reinstall.md

 DriverUpdater.X86.exe -d "<path to extracted drivers>\definitions\Desktop\ARM64\Internal\cepheus.xml" -r "<path to extracted drivers>" -p X:\
 ```

-## About Choosing the Right UEFI
-### Enable SecureBoot
-> [!NOTE]
-> - Under normal conditions, please use MuCepheusSecureBoot.img
-### Disable SecureBoot
-> [!NOTE]
-> - If you need to enable testing mode, please use MuCepheusDisableSecureBoot.img
-> - If you need to start systems like Linux, you also need to disable secure boot
-> - And it requires disable driver signature checks

 ## Create Windows bootloader files
 ```cmd
 bcdboot X:\Windows /s Y: /f UEFI